Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022.md

 <docs-spacer></docs-spacer>

-## API documentation headers now deep-linkable
+## API documentation headers are now deep-linkable

 [Changeset](https://gitlab.com/zywave/devkit/web-sdk/customelement-manifest-element/-/merge_requests/22)

 A small quality-of-life improvement, but we've updated the rendering of custom element API documentation to have it so that the headers are deep linkable!
 All headers under a component's API tab are now clickable, so if you want to share some documentation with a co-worker, just click on the link and copy the URL and send it off.

 For an example, go check out [table's events documentation](https://booster.zywave.dev/design-system/components/tables/#zui-table~events)!